-As a department store Magasin is a highly seasonal business and cash needs are strongest in September and October immediately before the Christmas trading.
+As an omni-channel multi-brand retailer, Magasin is a highly seasonal business and cash needs are strongest in September and October immediately before the Christmas trading.

-As stated, investments of DKK 34 million into property, plant and equipment were made during the financial year without raising any supplementary financing.
+As stated, investments of DKK 37 million into property, plant and equipment were made during the financial year without raising any supplementary financing.